 What’s scarier than a vampire or a ghost?
+A Halloween injury!

 But with a little planning and thought, you can make sure the only frightening aspects of Halloween are the people dressed as clowns and Elmo.
 Here are a few tips to remember as you and your kids go on the hunt for candy this year:

 - Reflective clothing.
-Light colored costumes are awesome.
-But for witches, vampires and Batman, the costumes are typically all-dark.
+Light-colored costumes are awesome.
+But for witches, vampires and Batman, the costumes are typically all dark.
 Have no fear; all it takes is some reflective tape placed on the back.
 You can also purchase reflective armbands, especially sold with bicycle supplies.
-Remember those light up shoes?
+Remember those light-up shoes?
 This is a great night to wear them!

 - Mask management.
 Sometimes, the mask really does make the costume.
 But masks that obscure vision are really dangerous for everybody, especially small children.
 Try to do face painting instead.
 If the mask is non-negotiable, maybe just let the child wear it before approaching the house and lift it up as you walk between houses.